 - Directly from Dietitians of Canada website: “Dietitians translate complex scientific evidence into practical solutions to promote health and help clients manage special health conditions such as diabetes, heart disease, cancer, food allergies and obesity.”

-That doesn’t mean I think the university degree was useless or a waste of time.
-I learned many things there, just as I did at CSNN!
+However, my BSc is not to be discredited – its heavy base in science helped me understand why the things taught at CSNN work.
 I also strongly believe there is value in the Dietitian profession because I know that without the dietetic internship, I am not comfortable enough to deal with some of the things RD’s do, like tube feeds, failure to thrive clients, and nutrition for cancer care.

 Which education path is better?